Good CAT Score: 2025 Requirements by Job Level

 Scoring at the minimum requirement usually means you advance to the next stage, but you may be at a competitive disadvantage against higher-scoring candidates.
 Aim for 3-5 points above minimum when possible.

-Do employers see scores from previous CCAT attempts?
+Do employers see scores from previous CAT attempts?

 This varies by company.
 Some employers only see your most recent score, while others may see all attempts within a certain timeframe.
 Always assume they can see previous attempts.

-How much can CCAT scores improve with practice?
+How much can CAT scores improve with practice?

-Are there different CCAT versions for different roles?
+Are there different CAT versions for different roles?

-The core CCAT format is consistent, but some companies use role-specific score interpretations.
+The core CAT format is consistent, but some companies use role-specific score interpretations.
 The questions and timing remain the same regardless of the position.

 While Criteria Corp doesn't publish this information, perfect scores (50/50) are extremely rare.
 Scores above 47 are exceptional and place candidates in the 99.9th percentile.

-Research shows strong correlations between CCAT scores and job performance, particularly for roles requiring problem-solving and learning new skills.
+Research shows strong correlations between CAT scores and job performance, particularly for roles requiring problem-solving and learning new skills.
 However, scores are just one predictor among many factors.

-Should I mention my CCAT score in interviews?
+Should I mention my CAT score in interviews?

 Only mention your score if it's exceptional (40+) or if the interviewer asks directly.
 Focus on demonstrating the cognitive abilities the test measures rather than the score itself.